rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 Here is a hands-on introduction to using Cloud Foundry (and becoming Cloud Foundry certified).

 A lot of thought has gone into the sequencing of information presented so you learn the most in the least time possible.
-Concepts are introduced after you take action.
+Concepts are introduced after you take action, followed by succinct commentary, with links for more.

 ## What is Cloud Foundry?